What is the NBA Floor Sweeper Salary?

 • Check all their requirements and tailor your application to fit it

-• Send your NBA Floor sweeper application to the NBA team
+• Send your NBA Floor sweeper application to the NBA team or arena employer

 Other Benefits NBA Floor Sweepers Have